dankamongmen/notcurses/README.md

   // reached?). if true, 'circular' specifies how to handle the special case of
   // an incompletely-filled reel. bool infinitescroll;
-  // is navigation circular (does moving down from the last panel move to the
+  // is navigation circular (does moving down from the last tablet move to the
   // first, and vice versa)? only meaningful when infinitescroll is true. if
   // infinitescroll is false, this must be false. bool circular;